openlayers/ol-cesium/CONTRIBUTING.md

 ## Working with the build tool

-As an ol3-cesium developer you will need to use the `make` command in order to run the linter, the compiler, the tests, etc.
+As an ol-cesium developer you will need to use the `make` command in order to run the linter, the compiler, the tests, etc.

 The targets can be invoked using: